Blog conclusions can be very powerful in terms of getting returning visitors as well as to imprint a strong impression in your visitors’ minds.

 - Make it a Regular Habit (In case you are writing about Being More Productive.
 And this conclusion will precisely articulate the steps you need to take to start the activity from the very next day.
 The things could be like doing one thing at a time, checking emails & social accounts only at a particular time, making to-do-lists etc.)

 - Give it a Spin (In case you are writing about Types of Hairstyles and how to style each of them.
 And this conclusion will encourage the readers to try such a hairstyle by themselves.
 In this section, you can even link to the products that are needed to style the hairs.
-That’s a nice way to covert your readers!)
+That’s a nice way to convert your readers!)

 Following a conclusion phrase, you can fragmentally ask, recommend or suggest your readers…